 At the minimum, participants shall address all identified risks, by developing and implementing effective risk management frameworks, policies and procedures for open banking, approved by the Board of Directors, as well as institute a culture of sound corporate governance.

 2.1 Cyber-Security Risk

-Cybersecurity risk arises, as a result of the use of APIs for interconnectivity between participants.
-APIs potentially expose the financial system to more vulnerabilities due to sharing of data.
+Cybersecurity risks arise from the use of APIs for interconnectivity between participants.
+APIs potentially expose the financial system to more vulnerabilities due to sharing of data and connections.